cdang1234/godoc_dev_sync/README.md

 Here is documentation on the different flags you can use for godoc: https://godoc.org/golang.org/x/tools/cmd/godoc

+Godoc compiles your code as it builds the HTML.
+If your code godoc's web server will still work but it doesn't render the HTML for the package whose code is failing to compile.

+Here is documentation on the different flags you can use for godoc: https://godoc.org/golang.org/x/tools/cmd/godoc

 ## Documentation Formatting
 The convention is simple: to document a type, variable, constant, function, or even a package, write a regular comment directly preceding its declaration, with no intervening blank line.
 Godoc will then present that comment as text alongside the item it documents.
 For example, this is the documentation for the fmt package's Fprint function: